zouzias/digitalocean-deploy-ambari/README.md

 # Install Apache Ambari server & clients on Digitalocean

+This project installs ambari-server and also prepares droplets serving as clients for Ambari.
+It also adds FQDN for both server and clients.

+This project assumes that you use [digitalocean](https://www.digitalocean.com/) and have setup a domain under digitalocean.

 ### First, put your credentials in `config.rb`

 Edit the following file accordingly: